 It was reported in 2002 that, based on the performance of the pilot arrays deployed in Phases 1 and 2, design and production problems were detected in both SOLO and APEX floats that led to shortened instrument lifetimes.
 Extensive technical analysis and redesign was carried out over the first 9 months of 2002, leading to substantial improvements in float pumping and control subsystems.
 Large-scale float deployments were resumed in the 4th quarter, and by year's end about 1/3 of the Phase 3/Year 1 floats were deployed.
 Deployment of these modified designs have continued with promising results.
-Over the first year of operation the failure rates are about 20% lower than with the older designs.

-Deployment of the remaining Year 1 instruments plus most Year 2 instruments was completed in 2003 - a total of 290 deployments.
+Deployment of the remaining Year 1 instruments plus most Year 2 instruments was completed in 2003.
 A significant disruption was caused by a recall of salinity sensors by SBE in August 2003.
 A problem associated with the pressure sensor had been detected by S. Riser at UW.
 Riser worked with the manufacturer to identify the fault.
 This resulted in the recall and a hiatus in the deployment of floats with SBE sensors that effectively lasted to the end of 2003.

 There is enough data on the redesigned floats to confirm that significant improvements have occurred in float lifetimes, much of that due to the technical and engineering efforts of the U.S. partners.
 Figure 1 is a composite of the failure rates of all of the floats in the international program.
-In 2001 and 2003 and the U.S. floats only in 2003 and 2004.
 The Argo program plan has a goal of a 10% failure rate over four years (146 cycles).
-Floats deployed in 2004 have not been deployed for a large number of cycles but these early results indicate that the U.S. float reliability has improved as a result of these technical improvements and may be approaching the goal of 10% failures over four years.
+Floats deployed in 2005 have not been deployed for a large number of cycles but these early results indicate that the U.S. float reliability has improved as a result of these technical improvements and may be approaching the goal of 10% failures over four years.